MicrosoftDocs/azure-docs/articles/sentinel/data-connectors/onelogin-iam-platform-using-azure-functions.md

  Follow the [instructions](https://onelogin.service-now.com/kb_view_customer.do?sysparm_article=KB0010469) to configure Webhooks.

 1. Generate the **OneLoginBearerToken** according to your password policy.
-2. Set Custom Header in the format: Authorization: Bearer <OneLoginBearerToken>.
+2. Set Custom Header in the format: Authorization: Bearer OneLoginBearerToken.
 3. Use JSON Array Logs Format.